PORCELAIN PLATES.NET A Website for Porcelain License Plate Collectors & Enthusiasts

 MANUFACTURER

-issued.
 Dealers and manufacturers were hit with a heavy registration fee of $25.
+For whatever

 MOTORCYCLE

-plates, soliciting bids to produce 10,000 and believing that even more might be
+soliciting bids to produce 10,000 and believing that even more might be needed before

 FURTHER READING